vietquanpham/MoodBank/README.md

 # MoodBank
-A web-app that helps manage savings accounts by analyzing users' mood (A HackHarvard 2019 Project)
+A web-app that automates savings based on users' mood and income (A HackHarvard 2019 Project)

 Built with Flask and MongoDB.
 Used Twitter API, OpenWeatherAPI, Google NLP API to analyze and rate users' mood.